Coffin ship

 Replica of the "good ship" Jeanie Johnston, which sailed during the Great Hunger when coffin ships were common.
 No one ever died on the Jeanie Johnston due to good practices by the captain and ship's doctor compared to the norms of the period.

-A coffin ship (long cónra) is a popular idiom used to describe the ships that carried Irish migrants escaping the Great Irish Famine and Highlanders displaced by the Highland Clearances.
+A coffin ship (long cónra) is an idiom used to describe the ships that carried Irish migrants escaping the Great Irish Famine and Highlanders displaced by the Highland Clearances.

 Coffin ships carrying emigrants, crowded and disease-ridden, with poor access to food and water, resulted in the deaths of many people as they crossed the Atlantic, and led to the 1847 North American typhus epidemic at quarantine stations in Canada.
 Owners of coffin ships provided as little food, water, and living space as was legally possible, if they obeyed the law at all.
 With death rates commonly reaching 20 percent and horror stories of 50 percent dying, these vessels soon became known as coffin ships.
 Those who died were buried at sea.

 While coffin ships were the cheapest way to cross the Atlantic, mortality rates of 30 percent aboard the coffin ships were common.
 It was said that sharks could be seen following the ships, because so many bodies were thrown overboard.